 Baamboozle is an online learning platform that uses multiple games to engage pupils in the classroom.
 Unlike other applications, Baamboozle is operated from a single device on a projector, smartboard, or online.
-This can be great for schools with limited or no devices but can be hard for students that are home-learning.
+This can be great for schools with limited or no devices but can be hard for home-learning students.

 Unlike the applications mentioned above, Trello is a website and app that aids with organisation and is for both students and teachers.
-Lists and cards are used to arrange tasks and assignments with due dates, timelines, and additional notes.
+Lists and cards arrange tasks and assignments with due dates, timelines, and additional notes.

-You can have up to 10 boards on the free plan, and collaborate with other members of your team.
+You can have up to 10 boards on the free plan, and collaborate with other team members.
 This means you could create a board for each class, with tasks assigned to each student.

-You can also teach your pupils to use this to organise their own work, rather than use paper that can easily get lost or need editing, causing things to get messy and unorganised.
+You can also teach your pupils to use this to organise their own work, rather than paper that can easily get lost or need editing, causing messy and unorganised.

-There are multiple paid plans available (Standard, Premium, and Enterprise) depending on your requirements.
+Multiple paid plans are available (Standard, Premium, and Enterprise) depending on your requirements.

 ClassDojo incorporates real-world classroom experiences into an online and easily accessible space.
 Students can share their work via images and videos, and parents can get involved too!

-Parents can join your class from any device to stay updated on homework and feedback from teachers.
+Parents can join your class from any device to stay updated on homework and teacher feedback.
 Make rooms with certain members in and turn on Quiet Time to let others know you’re studying.

-ClassDojos focus is mainly the chat features and sharing photos, rather than online games and activities to do within the classroom.
-However, it is great for keeping everyone (teachers, parents, and students) in the loop.
+ClassDojos focus is mainly on the chat features and sharing photos rather than online games and activities to do within the classroom.
+However, it is excellent for keeping everyone (teachers, parents, and students) in the loop.

 Kahoot! is an online learning platform that focuses on games and trivia quizzes.
 You can use Kahoot! in the classroom for educational quizzes and games that are pretty easy to set up.